StydeNet/seeder/README.md

             'password'  => bcrypt('secret'),
         ];
     }
 }
 ```

-Once you run the seed command in Laravel it will create 50 users with random data.
+Once you run the seed command in Laravel `php artisan db:seed` it will create 50 users with random data by default.

-I will be adding more documentation later.
+## About

+Styde Seeder was created by [Duilio Palacios](https://twitter.com/sileence) as part of the code for the course [Crea tu primera aplicación con Laravel 5](https://styde.net/cursos/crea-tu-primera-aplicacion-con-laravel-5/) (in Spanish)